QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

 The theory is rich in symmetry.
-The structure of the Lagrangian is dictated by the invariance of the quark and gluon fields under local SU(3) color gauge transformations.
-In addition, for massless quarks, the theory has a global chiral $SU(3)_L\times SU(3)_R$ symmetry, global baryon number $U(1)_V$ and axial charge $U(1)_A$ symmetries, and the quark and gluon fields are invariant under scale transformations.
-Not least, the Lagrangian is invariant under discrete parity, charge and time reversal symmetries.
+The structure of the Lagrangian is dictated by the invariance of the quark and gluon fields under local $SU(3)$ color gauge transformations.
+In addition, for massless quarks the theory has a global chiral $SU(3)_L\times SU(3)_R$ symmetry, global baryon number $U(1)_V$ and axial charge $U(1)_A$ symmetries, and the quark and gluon fields are invariant under scale transformations.
+The Lagrangian is invariant under discrete parity, charge, and time reversal symmetries.

-All of these symmetries, but color, are broken by vacuum/quantum effects that give rise to all the emergent phenomena in the theory such as confinement, asymptotic freedom, quantum anomalies and the spontaneous breaking of chiral symmetry.
+All of these symmetries, except that of local $SU(3)$ color, are broken by vacuum or quantum effects that give rise to all the emergent phenomena in the theory, including confinement, asymptotic freedom, quantum anomalies and the spontaneous breaking of chiral symmetry.